Q: What is a travel hack?

 After years of travelling all over the world on short trips and month-long ones, over packing, under packing (yes sometimes I forget to take a jacket), fiddling with gadgets and trying to get comfy in economy class on a long-haul flight, these are my best travel tips..

 How to travel on a budget (or for free!)

 I am a huge advocate of loyalty programs.
-I am signed up for airpoints on Air New Zealand (Star Alliance), Qantas (Velocity), Emirates and SouthWest.
+I am signed up for airpoints on Air New Zealand (Star Alliance), Qantas (One World), Emirates and SouthWest.

 I collect airpoints in NZ on my credit cards (I switched to Westpac from BNZ specially!)
 I collect airpoints instead of FlyBuys now at New World and other retailers like Mercury Energy and Z.

 I never need to pay for domestic flights in NZ because the airpoints keep coming in – and that’s not because I fly often internationally because most of those flights tend to be contra’d so I earn nothing!